smartcontractkit/documentation/docs/data-feeds/price-feeds/addresses/index.md

 section: ethereum
 date: Last Modified
 title: "Data Feeds Contract Addresses"
-permalink: "docs/reference-contracts/"
+permalink: "docs/data-feeds/price-feeds/addresses/"
 metadata:
   title: "Data Feeds Contract Addresses"
   description: "A list of links to data feed addresses for Data Feed aggregator contracts on supported networks."
 ---

 Chainlink Data Feed contracts are updated on a regular basis by multiple Chainlink nodes.
-For implementation details, read [Introduction to Data Feeds](../using-chainlink-reference-contracts/).
+For implementation details, read [Introduction to](/docs/data-feeds/).
 Chainlink is a blockchain-agnostic technology.
 This page lists the blockchain networks that Chainlink Data Feeds are currently live on, and the details of where to access them.

 > 📘 LINK token on multiple chains
 >